 Term life insurance is designed to provide financial protection for a specific period of time, such as 10 or 20 years.
-Typically, premiums are level and guaranteed for that time.
-After that period, policies may offer continued coverage, usually at a substantially higher premium rate.
-Term life insurance is generally a less costly option than permanent life insurance.
+With traditional term insurance, the premium payment amount stays the same for the coverage period you select.
+After that period, policies may offer continued coverage, usually at a substantially higher premium payment rate.
+Term life insurance is generally less expensive than permanent life insurance.

-Needs it helps meet: Term life insurance proceeds are most often used to replace lost potential income during working years.
-This can provide a general safety net for your beneficiaries and can also help ensure the family's financial goals will still be met—goals like paying off a mortgage, keeping a business running, and paying for college.
+Needs it helps meet: Term life insurance proceeds can be used to replace lost potential income during working years.
+This can provide a safety net for your beneficiaries and can also help ensure the family's financial goals will still be met—goals like paying off a mortgage, keeping a business running, and paying for college.

 It's important to note that, although term life can be used to replace lost potential income, life insurance benefits are paid at one time in a lump sum, not in regular payments like paychecks.